Thithikkudhe: Plot

 Venu's sister is a very big fan of Renu's story that comes in the magazine.
 Venu gets introduced to Renu with the help of Sruthi as a writer.
 Knowing this, Venu requests Renu to visit his home and meet his sister so that she will feel excited.
 Renu agrees and comes to Venu's home.
 There, she meets Venu's adopted family and gets close with them.

-Meanwhile, Anu's wedding is fixed with a minister's son by her father.
-Anu informs about her love to her father, for which he pretends accepting.
-However, he has other plans of stopping it.
-Venu's sister's wedding, who is Chandramohan's biological daughter's wedding, is also fixed during that time.
-One day, Venu reads the Thithikudhe story that has published in the Ananda Vikadan magazine and understands that Renu is, in fact, his childhood friend Anu.
+Meanwhile, Anu's father wants her to marry a minister's son, Sridhar.
+Anu informs about her love for Chinnu to her father, for which he pretends accepting.
+One day, Venu reads Renu's Thithikkudhe story that has published in the Ananda Vikadan magazine and understands that Renu is, in fact, his childhood friend Anu who was playing with him as Renu all along.
 As Anu is away for a function, he waits for her return to propose his love towards her.

-However, Anu's father meets Venu before that and asks him to go away from his daughter or else he will cause trouble during Venu's sister's wedding.
+However, Anu's father meets Venu before that and asks him to go away from his daughter or else he will cause trouble during his sister's wedding.
 Venu fears that his sister's life should not be spoiled because of him.
-He decides to sacrifice his love for his sister.
-When Anu arrives back, Venu meets her and hides his love and the real reason by lying that he is in love with another girl Renu, and there is no point in waiting for his childhood friend Anu.
-Anu, who was Renu, is shocked to hear this.
+Therefore, he decides to sacrifice his love for his sister.
+When Anu arrives back, Venu hides his love by telling her that he is in love with another girl Renu, and there is no point in waiting for his childhood friend Anu.
+Anu, who was playing with Venu as Renu, is shocked to hear this.

-On the day of Venu's sister's wedding, Shruti records the real reason and tells Anu.
+On the day of Venu's sister's wedding as well as Anu's wedding with the minister's son, Shruti records the real reason and tells Anu.
 She now knows that Venu knows that Renu is Anu before meeting her and obeyed her father to go away from her for the well-being of his sister, thereby understands that Venu's love for her was true.
 She now rushes to meet Venu.
 A few goons sent by her father and the minister also follow Anu, which results in a fight between Venu and the goons.
 Venu gets stabbed by a rowdy and is admitted to the hospital with severe injuries.
 Anu takes the idol of their favourite lord, “Hanuman”, to the hospital and prays for Venu's recovery.
 The musical watch falls from Venu's shirt pocket.
 Venu hears the watch's music.
 Then, he wakes up and sees Anu, whom he loved in his childhood days.
 Venu's adopted family and friends and Anu's family accept their love.
 They both reunite in the end.